finalverse/libra2-core/terraform/aptos-node/aws/README.md

     - `validator-full-node-identity.yaml` Private keys for setting validator full node identity
     - `<username>.yaml` Node info for both validator / fullnode
     - `layout.yaml` layout file to define root key, validator user, and chain ID
-    - `framework` folder which contains all the move bytecode for AptosFramework.
+    - `framework` folder which contains all the move bytecode for Libra2Framework.
     - `waypoint.txt` waypoint for genesis transaction
     - `genesis.blob` genesis binary contains all the info about framework, validatorSet and more.